J. B. Peiris

-Deshamanya Vidya Jyothi J.B.
-Peiris, FRCP is Sri Lankan neurologist.
-He was the founder of the Institute of Neurology, Chairman of the Sri Jayewardenapura Hospital and has been an executive Director of the Postgraduate Institute of Medicine.
+J.B.
+Peiris is a Sri Lankan neurologist who was the founder of the Institute of Neurology, Chairman of the Sri Jayewardenapura Hospital and has been an executive Director of the Postgraduate Institute of Medicine.

 Education and training

-Educated at Royal College Colombo, he studied medicine Colombo Medical College and gained his MD from the University of Colombo and a Membership of the Royal College of Physicians (MRCP).
-He trained at the Institute of Neurology, Queen Square, as a Nuffield Research Fellow London working with Lord Roger Bannister and Dr Ross Russell.
+Educated at Royal College Colombo, he studied medicine at Colombo Medical College and gained his MD from the University of Colombo and a Membership of the Royal College of Physicians (MRCP).
+He trained at the Institute of Neurology, Queen Square, as a Nuffield Research Fellow in London, working with Lord Roger Bannister and Dr Ross Russell.